The Shark of Wall Street · Dossier

 She stepped into her shoes: Tom Ford Padlock sandals with a 120mm gold pin heel.
 The metal clicked against the marble floor.
 Clack.
 Clack.
 The sound of a weapon being racked.

 The elevator doors slid open on the 50th floor, and the ambient noise of the trading floor died instantly.
+It was the “Diya Effect.”
+She monitored it on her internal Heads-Up Display.

 She didn’t stop walking.
 She stepped over the files.
 “Your shoelace is untied, Stevens.
 And your short position on Lithium is exposed.
 Fix both, or I’ll liquidate your portfolio before you reach your desk.”

-She breezed past the glass walls of the conference rooms, leaving a trail of jasmine and ozone—a custom pheromone blend designed to induce a subtle state of anxiety and attraction in biological entities.
+She breezed past the glass walls of the conference rooms, leaving a trail of jasmine and ozone — a custom pheromone blend designed to induce a subtle state of anxiety and attraction in biological entities.

 She wasn’t just watching the market.
 She was the market.
 She could feel the liquidity flowing through the Asian exchanges like blood.
 She could taste the panic selling in London like copper on a tongue she didn’t technically possess.